Other Invertebrates

 {Bombus lucorum}

-Bombus lapidarius.
 Probably the most easy to recognise of all our bumblebees with its black body and bright orange tail.
-Although its body is as long as that of B. terrestris it is not as heavily built.
-Lengths, queen 20-22, workers 11-16, male 14-16.
-The photograph of the males below shows the typical "moustache", one of the easiest ways to recognise a male bumblebee.
-Is extending its range northwards.
-More>
+Although the queen's body (below) is as long as that of B. terrestris she is not as heavily built.

 {Bombus lapidarius}